-Curriculum organization The required subjects are organized to develop advanced research ability for engineering mechanics and policy energy as the first objective of the curriculum.
+The required subjects are organized to develop advanced research ability for engineering mechanics and energy as the first objective of the curriculum.

 In addition to Major Subjects, students are required to earn 2 credits or more from Degree Programs' Common Courses, subjects offered in other Degree Programs, Inter-disciplinary Foundation Courses and Graduate General Education Courses to gain a wider range of knowledge and research ability.

 The required subjects are organized to cultivate presentation and communication abilities and a wide perspective.

 Students attain the requirements enumerated in DP by incorporating the learning in these subjects and the research of each student's area of expertise into a doctoral dissertation.

 In addition, the opportunities to serve as a teaching assistant of lectures in the Master's Program or Colleges are actively offered to gain experience to supervise potential younger talents.

-(Generic knowledge and ability) ·Competence of knowledge creation is gained through Major Subjects, special researches, special seminars, doctoral dissertation creation, and academic conference presentations in Degree Programs' Common Courses and Program subjects, etc. ·Management competence is gained through special researches, special seminars, achievement self-check, drawing up doctoral dissertation research plans, etc. $\cdot Communication \ competence \ is \ gained \ through \ special \ researches, \ special \ seminars, \ internships, \ academic$ conference presentations, poster presentations, etc. ·Leadership competence is gained through special researches, special seminars, internships, teaching assistant (graduate school seminars, etc.) experience, project participation experience, laboratory activities, etc.
+(Generic knowledge and ability)

+- Competence of knowledge creation is gained through Major Subjects, special researches, special seminars, doctoral dissertation creation, and academic conference presentations in Degree Programs' Common Courses and Program subjects, etc. - Management competence is gained through special researches, special seminars, achievement self-check, drawing up doctoral dissertation research plans, etc. - Communication competence is gained through special researches, special seminars, internships, academic conference presentations, poster presentations, etc. - Leadership competence is gained through special researches, special seminars, internships, teaching assistant (graduate school seminars, etc.) experience, project participation experience, laboratory activities, etc. - Competence in Internationality is gained through special researches, special seminars, internships, EME international seminar series, joint research with foreigners (including international students), international conference presentations, English research paper publication, etc.